eflaherty/Projects/README.md

 - Helped, coached and supported the development teams around testing practices and tools ensuring, via audits and reviews, that the processes and practices applied by the teams allow the conformance with the requirements defined in the QMS

 2001 – 2014
-Software Engineer/QA Engineer/QA Analyst/QA Lead - Boeing & Wells Fargo & ADEQ &
-Equity Methods & CPG & Apollo Education Group
+**Software Engineer/QA Engineer/QA Analyst/QA Lead** - Boeing & Wells Fargo & ADEQ & Equity Methods & CPG & Apollo Education Group
-➢ Details on LinkedIn profile
+- Details on LinkedIn profile

 **EDUCATION AND CERTIFICATIONS**